Let’s talk about the Electoral College.

 Those wanting to have the presidential election based on the popular vote say that it should be 1 person, 1 vote.
 Whoever gets the most votes becomes our next President.
 That certainly seems simple, but those who believe the system should remain as-is have given many of their reasons why a simple majority may not truly be the best way to determine the Presidency.
 Below are the most common reasons along with the counterpoints.
 I invite everyone to free their minds and consider the below.

 This is the most common one I have seen.
 It’s typically illustrated by a picture of the U.S. that is primarily red with only a few small blue areas with text stating “This is why we have an electoral college”.
 It illustrates that people living in a very tiny minority of the country can simply overrule the will of those living in the entire rest of the country.
 The electoral college helps to balance that out.

 A long time ago this made sense, as different areas of the country could not directly communicate and had completely different news sources meaning it’s possible they were operating under a certain set of facts without ever hearing other points of view.
 In today’s world, we all have access to the same news sources and can communicate instantly with those from other parts of the country.
-So, it’s argued, the electoral college essentially ignores a portion of votes based on arbitrary lines on a map.
+Tracts of land can’t vote so, it’s argued, the electoral college essentially ignores a portion of votes based on arbitrary lines on a map.

 - This will change the way Presidents campaign/govern.

 The argument here is that presidential candidates could focus the majority of their efforts on just a handful of large cities while ignoring all other parts of the country.
 They would also tailor their platform and give support for legislation that benefits those living in large cities and completely blow off rural areas.